lan143/yii2-yandexturbo/README.md

                 'title' => 'About page',
                 'link' => ['/about'],
                 'description' => 'This is about page',
-                'content' => 'Some content of about page, will be displayed in Yandex Turbo page', 'pubDate' => (new \DateTime('2018-01-26 18:57:00'))->format(\DateTime::RFC822)
+                'content' => 'Some content of about page, will be displayed in Yandex Turbo page.
+You can use <strong>html<strong> tags.', 'pubDate' => (new \DateTime('2018-01-26 18:57:00'))->format(\DateTime::RFC822)
             ],
         ],